simsimsword2/HiredKnight/usabilitytest.md

 ## Test 1 Scenario

 You are the king/queen of castle Burgenstein and want to have your own little unit of guards.
 You decide to order those on "HiredKnights.ch".
-You want them to have light armor so they are agile, a sword and be mounted on horses for faster travel.
+You want them to have light armor, so they are agile, a sword and be mounted on horses for faster travel.

 <b>Link to Mockup online:</b>
 https://balsamiq.cloud/spl2ut0/p9j6jsp/r2278?f=N4IgUiBcAMA0IDkpxAYWfAMhkAhHAsjgFo4DSUA2gLoC%2BQA%3D